Kyrrego/academic_resume_YunruiZhang/content/publication/ISMRM24_ktRAKI/index.md

 ---
-title: 'ISMRM24: A (k,t)-RAKI Method for Interpolating Sparse Data in Accelerated MRSI Acquisitions'
+title: 'A (k,t)-RAKI Method for Interpolating Sparse Data in Accelerated MRSI Acquisitions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here